Max Matern: The murders

 During the last days of the Weimar Republic, the KPD in Berlin had a policy of assassinating a Berlin police officer in retaliation for every KPD member killed by the police.
 On August 2, 1931, KPD Members of the Reichstag Heinz Neumann and Hans Kippenberger received a dressing down from Walter Ulbricht, the Party's leader in the Berlin-Brandenburg region.
 Enraged by police interference and by Neumann and Kippenberger's failure to follow the policy, Ulbricht snarled, "At home in Saxony we would have done something about the police a long time ago.
 Here in Berlin we will not fool around much longer.
 Soon we will hit the police in the head."

 Enraged by Ulrbicht's words, Kippenberger and Neumann decided to assassinate Captain Paul Anlauf, the forty-two-year-old commander of the Seventh Precinct.
 Captain Anlauf, a widower with three daughters, had been nicknamed Schweinebacke, or "Pig Face" by the KPD.
 According to John Koehler, Of all the policemen in strife-torn Berlin, the reds hated Anlauf the most.
 His precinct included the area around KPD headquarters, which made it the most dangerous in the city.
 The captain almost always led the riot squads that broke up illegal rallies of the Communist Party.

 On the morning of Sunday August 9, 1931, Kippenberger and Neumann gave a last briefing to the hit-team in a room at the Lassant beer hall.
 Erich Mielke and Erich Ziemer were selected as the shooters.
 During the meeting, Matern gave a Luger pistol to a fellow lookout and said, "Now we're getting serious...
 We're going to give Schweinebacke something to remember us by."

 Kippenberger then asked Mielke and Ziemer, "Are you sure that you are ready to shoot Schweinebacke?"
 Mielke responded that he had seen Captain Anlauf many times during police searches of Party Headquarters.
 Kippenberger then instructed them to wait at a nearby beer hall which would permit them to overlook the entire Bülow-Platz.
-He further reminded them that Captain Anlauf was accompanied everywhere by Senior Sergeant Max Willig, who the KPD had nicknamed, "Hussar."
+He further reminded them that Captain Anlauf was accompanied everywhere by Senior Sergeant Max Willig, whom the KPD had nicknamed, "Hussar."

 Kippenberger concluded, "When you spot Schweinebacke and Hussar, you take care of them."
 After the assassinations were completed, Mielke and Ziemer were informed that a diversion would assist in their escape.
 They were then to return to their homes and await further instructions.

 That evening, Captain Anlauf was lured to Bülow-Platz by a violent rally demanding the dissolution of the Prussian Parliament.
 According to John Koehler, As was often the case when it came to battling the dominant SPD, the KPD and the Nazis had combined forces during the pre-plebiscite campaign.
 At one point in this particular campaign, Nazi propaganda chief Joseph Goebbels even shared a speaker's platform with KPD agitator Walter Ulbricht.
 Both parties wanted the parliament dissolved because they were hoping that new elections would oust the SPD, the sworn enemy of all radicals.
 That fact explained why the atmosphere was particularly volatile this Sunday.